oloapinivad/MiLES/README.md

 Two configuration scripts control the program options:
 1. 	`config/config_$MACHINE.sh` controls the properties of your environment.
 	It should be set accordingly to your local configuration.
+Two template `.tmpl` files for Unix and Mac Os X machines are provided.
 	It is a trivial configuration, needing only information on CDO/R paths and some folders definition.
-    	IMPORTANT: this also includes the directory tree for your NetCDF files and the expected input files format.
+    	_IMPORTANT_: this file also includes the directory tree for your model NetCDF files and the expected input files format.
-    	It's extremely important that you **create OUR OWN config file**: in this way it will not be overwritten by further pull: two `.tmpl` files for Unix and Mac Os X machines are provided.
+    	It's extremely important that you **create OUR OWN config file**: in this way it will not be overwritten by further pull.
 2.	`config/R_config.R` controls the plot properties.
 If everything is ok, you should not touch this file.
 	However, from here you can change in the properties of the plots (as figure size, palettes, axis font, etc.).
 	Also output file format and map projection can be specified here if you do not use the wrapper (see later).
 	Figures are extremely basic: they can be produced in pdf, png and eps format.

+### Running with the wrapper

 The simplest way to run **MiLES** is executing in bash environment `./wrapper_miles.sh`.
 Options as seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use can specified at this stage: here below a list of the variables that can be set up

-### Key variables
+#### Key variables
+- `machine` -> the name of the configuration file of your local machine.
 - `dataset_exp` -> identifier for the dataset used to create files and paths structure.
-- `expid_exp` ->  identifier for the experiment type used to create files and paths structure (set to "NO" if you do not want to use it)
+- `expid_exp` ->  identifier for the experiment type used to create files and paths structure (set to `NO` if you do not want to use it)
-- `ens_list` -> identifier for the ensemble members used to create files and paths structure (set to "NO" if you do not want to use it).
+- `ens_list` -> identifier for the ensemble members used to create files and paths structure (set to `NO` if you do not want to use it).
 This can be written as a list in order to evaluate multiple ensembles.
-In case of multiple ensemble members an extra ensemble "mean" will be produced by the wrapper only for blocking data.
+In case of multiple ensemble members an extra ensemble mean will be produced by the wrapper only for blocking data.
 IMPORTANT: the three above-mentioned vars are the core of the CMIP data structure and they have been introduced to this aim.
 - `year1_exp` and `year2_exp` -> the years on which MiLES will run.
-- `std_clim` -> can be true to use standard ERAI 1979-2017 climatology, false for custom comparison.
+- `std_clim` -> can be `true` to use standard ERAI 1979-2017 climatology, `false` for custom comparison.
 - `seasons` -> specify one or more of the 4 standard seasons using 3 characters (DJF-MAM-JJA-SON).
-Use "ALL" to cover the full year.
-Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. "Jan_Feb_Mar").
+Use `ALL` to cover the full year.
+Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. `Jan_Feb_Mar`).
 This last functionality is under testing.
 - `dataset_ref`, `expid_ref`, `ens_ref`, `year1_ref` and `year2_ref`  -> in analogy to the main variables, these controls the experiment to be compared when `std_clim=false` is set.

-### Secondary variables
+#### Secondary variables
-- `teles` -> A list of one or teleconnection patterns.
-"NAO" and "AO" for standard EOFs over North Atlantic and Northern Hemisphere.
-Custorm regions can be specifieds as "lon1_lon2_lat1_lat2".
+- `teles` -> A list of one or teleconnection patterns. `NAO`,`PNA` or `AO` for standard EOFs over North Atlantic and Northern Hemisphere.
+Custorm regions can be specifieds as `lon1_lon2_lat1_lat2`.
 - `output_file_type` -> pdf, eps or png figures format.
-- `map_projection` -> set "no" for standard plot (fast).
-Use "azequalarea" for polar plots (default).
+- `map_projection` -> set `no` for standard plot (fast).
+Use `azequalarea` for polar plots (default).
 All projection from mapproj R package are supported (but not all of them have been tested).
 - `doeof`,`doblock`,`doregime`,`domeand` -> set to true or false in order to run some specific sections only.
 - `doforceanl`,`doforcedata` -> set to true or false in order to rerun the analysis or the data preparation (respectively).

-### Scripts and wrapper
+### Other Scripts

-The chain of scripts will be executed as a sequence.
+The chain of scripts will be executed as a sequence by the wrapper.
 However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.
-R-based script are written as functions and thus can be called inside R if needed.
+R-based scripts are written as R functions and thus can be called inside R if needed.

 * `z500_prepare.sh`. **MiLES** is based on a pre-processing of data.
 This script expects geopotential height data (daily or higher frequency) in a single folder: from v0.5 it is able to identify 500hPa data among other levels.
 The code interpolates data on a 2.5x2.5 grid, performs daily averaging and selects the NH only.
 Most importantly, it organizes the data structure in order to make it handable by **MiLES**.
 It produces a single NetCDF4 Zip files with all the data available.
-A check is performed in order to avoid useless run of the script: if your file is corrupted you can use the `doforceanl` and `doforcedata` flags to overwrite it.
+A check is performed in order to avoid useless run of the script: if your file is corrupted you can use the `doforcedata` flags to overwrite it.
 You can use both geopotential or geopotential height data, the former will be automatically converted.
 To simplify the analysis by R, the CDO `-a` is used to set an absolute time axis in the data.

 * `Rbased_eof_fast.R` and `Rbased_eof_figures.R`.
 EOFs are computed using Singular Value Decompositon (SVD) R function by the former script, while the latter provides the figures.
 EOFs signs for the main EOFs are checked in order to maintain consistency with the reference dataset.

-* `blocking_fast.R` and `blocking_figures.R`. blocking analysis is performed by the first R script.
+* `blocking_fast.R` and `blocking_figures.R`.
+Blocking analysis is performed by the first R script.
 The second provides the figures.
-Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are computed and plotted by these scripts.
+Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are computed and plotted by these scripts, as well a wide set of related dignostics.
+See Davini et al. (2012) for more details.

 * `regimes_fast.R` and `regimes_figures.R`.
 Weather regimes analysis is performed by the first R script.
 It also tries to assign the right weather regimes to its name, saving all to NetCDF data.
 The second provides the figures.

 * `meandering_fast.R`.
 It computes the Meandering Index following the Di Capua and Coumou (2016).
 No figures are yet provided.

 * `extra_figures_block.R`.
 This is not called by the wrapper and it provides extra statistics, comparing several experiments with ensemble means, histogram for specific region and Taylor diagrams.

 ### Execution times

-MiLES is pretty fast: on iMac 2017  (MacOS High Sierra 10.13, 3.4 GHz Intel Core i5, 16GB DDR4) 30 years of analysis for a single season takes about (test on MiLES v0.6)
+**MiLES** is pretty fast: on iMac 2017  (MacOS High Sierra 10.13, 3.4 GHz Intel Core i5, 16GB DDR4) 30 years of analysis for a single season takes about (test on v0.6):
 - EOFs: 12 seconds
 - Blocking: 59 seconds
 - Regimes: 28 seconds